cresset-template/cresset/README.md

 When the `.vscode-server` directory is created by Docker this way, VSCode is unable to install any files in the `.vscode-server` directory.

+This has been fixed in the Makefile but problems related to the `.vscode-server` directory occur frequently.
 To solve this problem, simply change the directory ownership to the user with `sudo chown -R $(id -u):$(id -g) ${HOME}/.vscode-server`.
 This command can be run either on the host or inside the container, which is useful if `sudo` permissions are unavailable on the host.
+For other problems concerning VSCode, try deleting `~/.vscode-server`.

 # Known Issues

 1. Connecting to a running container by `ssh` will remove all variables set by `ENV`.
-This is because `sshd` starts a new environment, wiping out all previous variables.v Using `docker`/`docker compose` to enter containers is strongly recommended.
+This is because `sshd` starts a new environment, wiping out all previous variables.
+Using `docker`/`docker compose` to enter containers is strongly recommended.

 2. iTerm2 users must change their settings to enable mouse wheel